This Sugar Cookie Recipe stands the test of time. Crisp on the outside, but buttery soft on the inside, this is a family favorite!

 - Measure the flour correctly.
 This is so important that I have a whole section on it below.

 - Ensure the baking powder is still good.
 To test, add a little to some water.
 It should bubble right away.
+Keep in mind that baking powder should be replaced ever six months to maintain its effectiveness.

 - Fully whisk your dry ingredients.
 There is no risk of over mixing when it’s all dry ingredients and no one wants a pocket of salt in their cookie.